marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 1. <a href="/articles/generics-in-java-vs-dotnet#terminology">Terminology</a>
 2. <a href="/articles/generics-in-java-vs-dotnet#what-is-generics">What is generics?</a>
 3. <a href="/articles/generics-in-java-vs-dotnet#syntax">Syntax</a>
+    1. <a href="/articles/generics-in-java-vs-dotnet#generic-classes">Generic classes</a>
+    2. <a href="/articles/generics-in-java-vs-dotnet#generic-methods">Generic methods</a>
+    3. <a href="/articles/generics-in-java-vs-dotnet#constraints">Constraints</a>
 4. <a href="/articles/generics-in-java-vs-dotnet#java-type-erasure">Java Type erasure</a>
 5. <a href="/articles/generics-in-java-vs-dotnet#net-runtime-generics">.NET Runtime generics</a>
 6. <a href="/articles/generics-in-java-vs-dotnet#reflection">Reflection</a>
+    1. <a href="/articles/generics-in-java-vs-dotnet#retrieve-information-about-a-type">Retrieve information about a type</a>
+    2. <a href="/articles/generics-in-java-vs-dotnet#pass-information-about-type-parameter-into-methods">Pass information about type parameter into methods</a>
+    3. <a href="/articles/generics-in-java-vs-dotnet#retrieve-the-type-argument-of-a-generic-type">Retrieve the type argument of a generic type</a>
+    4. <a href="/articles/generics-in-java-vs-dotnet#invoke-a-generic-static-method">Invoke a generic static method</a>
+    5. <a href="/articles/generics-in-java-vs-dotnet#java-an-issue-with-serializers-and-generic-classes">Java: An issue with serializers and generic classes</a>
 7. <a href="/articles/generics-in-java-vs-dotnet#conclusion">Conclusion</a>

 ## Terminology